adarshshajub/C/Billing_App/README.md

 This is a C programe which will take the product details as input and print the output as a bill.

-For exicuting this code in local follow the steps:
+For exicuting this code in local, follow the steps:

    Step-1: Install GCC to your Machine.